piukhq/midas/README.md

 ## Project Setup

-Pipenv is used for managing project dependencies and execution.
+Poetry is used for managing project dependencies and execution.

 ### Virtual Environment